-If the child's birth mother has not identified the child's birth father, the birth mother must complete the Affidavit Regarding Paternity [Supreme Court of Newfoundland and Labrador Family Division form or Provincial Court of Newfoundland and Labrador form].
+If the child's birth mother has not identified the child's birth father, she must complete the Affidavit Regarding Paternity [Supreme Court of Newfoundland and Labrador, Trial Division (Family) form or Provincial Court of Newfoundland and Labrador form].

-2. Consent of the Child [Supreme Court of Newfoundland and Labrador Family Division form or Provincial Court of Newfoundland and Labrador form]
+2. Consent of the Child [Supreme Court of Newfoundland and Labrador, Trial Division (Family) form or Provincial Court of Newfoundland and Labrador form]